-For a start-up bakery business it’s going to be near on impossible to know the cost of delivering to customers you don’t have!
-The strategy from my how to price bread article has a tool for determining distribution costs for established businesses but if you’re new you are probably going to need a little more help.
+For a start-up bakery business, it’s going to be near on impossible to know the cost of delivering to customers you don’t have!
+The strategy from my how to price bread article has a tool for determining distribution costs for established businesses, but if you’re new, you are probably going to need a little more help.

 A distribution or supply cost in a bakery is the amount it costs to deliver the product from the bakery.
-We covered a shop based example and how to use this cost in the overall price of the bread in the how to price bread post.
+We covered a shop-based example and how to use this cost in the overall price of the bread in the how to price bread post.
 It doesn’t matter if you will deliver the bread yourself or if you’re going to hire someone to do it.
 There will be a cost aligned to distribution.

-If you are delivering bread to customers there are two core costs to consider, labour and vehicle expenses.
+If you are delivering bread to customers, there are two core costs to consider, labour and vehicle expenses.

 The time it takes to deliver your products.
 On a short round that I had, it would take 2-3 hours a day – longer on a Saturday when there were markets or festivals to drop off.
 Once we know how long it is going to take, we can multiply this by the amount a driver is going to cost.

 This includes the costs of fuel, maintenance and owning a car.